 the Operator’s amended Proposed Reinstatement Plan, the Commonwealth must (acting reasonably) approve or reject the amended Proposed Reinstatement Plan.

+Without limitation, it will be unreasonable for the Commonwealth to request changes to the Proposed Reinstatement Plan where it:

+is prepared in accordance with the requirements of this Agreement;

+identifies an express date for the completion of the reinstatement which is as soon a reasonably practicable after the Reinstatement Event occurred;

+demonstrates that the Operator will be able to reinstate the Project to the condition it was in immediately prior to the Reinstatement Event and applying Good Industry Practice by that date.

 If the Commonwealth approves a Proposed Reinstatement Plan:

 that Proposed Reinstatement Plan will become an Approved Reinstatement Plan on and from the date it is approved; and